microsoft/FluidFramework/doc/sprints/sprint1/sprint1.md

 query over revision history?
 What are the semantics of rolling back?
 Do we need branches?
 * How do we federate the operation log among MUIs in a container?
 * How do we design our component model so that compound MUIs have excellent interactive response?
-* How do UX events flow in a MUI hierarchy?
-* How do we use the DOM (or other scripted native scene graphs) as a viewport but keep a separate representation to make memory use is minimized, incremental load is possible, and view transformations are speedy?
 * How do we ensure that timeline/replay operations can work over the data model of the MUI independent of the view model for that MUI (including multiple transformed views)?
 * How will we ensure that native UX can mix into our canvas, at least on Windows?
 How do we ensure that